hnarayanan/harishnarayanan.org/content/writing/kubernetes-django.md

 format][docker-containers].
 (And it's going to feature prominently in the example that I assure you we're soon going to get to.)

-## So how exactly does Kubernetes help solve these problems?

-{{< figure src="/images/writing/kubernetes-django/scheduled-on-cluster.svg" title="Application scheduled on a cluster." >}}

 > "Building management APIs around containers rather than machines shifts the *primary key* of the data center from machine to